isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

-****Pupils' Reflections:****
+****Pupils' Reflections:****&nbsp;

 “After speaking to my seniors, I knew that the competition was going to be very tough and I was not counting on winning anything.
 The paper was indeed very tough but it was fun nonetheless.
 I think it was good knowing where I stand, and it was a great exposure beyond the syllabus.
-I would really want to do it again in the future.”  <br>
+I would really want to do it again in the future.”&nbsp; <br>
-**_Elisabeth Lian Shi-Ri, Secondary 2.1 (Bronze Individual Award)_**
+**_Elisabeth Lian Shi-Ri, Secondary 2.1 (Bronze Individual Award)_**&nbsp;

 “I felt that the competition was very interesting and it was a good exposure.
 To be honest, the papers that we took were really tough.
 I actually got a shock because I have never been exposed to such questions before despite the preparation I had for this competition.
 Nonetheless, I believe this was a good time for me to actually try out my skills.
 From this competition, I learnt many sophisticated things, including new topics such as astronomy and computer science.
-I think that the school should continue to send the Secondary 2 girls for the competition as it actually will give them exposure to the different sciences apart from the three sciences that we learn in school.”  <br>
+I think that the school should continue to send the Secondary 2 girls for the competition as it actually will give them exposure to the different sciences apart from the three sciences that we learn in school.”&nbsp; <br>
-**_Charis Chia, Secondary 2.3 (Bronze Individual Award)_**
+**_Charis Chia, Secondary 2.3 (Bronze Individual Award)_**&nbsp;

 “I feel that the competition was extremely good exposure, especially for computer science and astronomy.
 It was very intellectually stimulating but tiring at the same time.
-Overall I think it was a very enriching experience that higher ability science girls should go for.”  <br>
+Overall I think it was a very enriching experience that higher ability science girls should go for.”&nbsp; <br>
-**_Hannah Quek , Secondary 2.1_**
+**_Hannah Quek , Secondary 2.1_**&nbsp;

 “I think it's a really a good exposure for me as the competition provided a wide range of questions for us to try.
-The questions asked during the competition were above our level, and I look forward to such a challenge.”  <br>
+The questions asked during the competition were above our level, and I look forward to such a challenge.”&nbsp; <br>
-**_Lim Hui Fang, Secondary 2.2_**
+**_Lim Hui Fang, Secondary 2.2_**&nbsp;